Buttery, tangy, Cheddar.

 Made from a small farm with only 65 Ayrshire cows.
 Hafod is a clothbound Cheddar from a very traditional recipe, this produces a cheese that is buttery and smooth, with that special Cheddar tang.

-At The Courtyard Dairy the best Hafod Cheddar truckles are carefully selected then matured on-site a bit longer (to 14-months) – the current batch on sale was made on 5/Oct/2015).
+At The Courtyard Dairy the best Hafod Cheddar truckles are carefully selected then matured on-site a bit longer (to 14-months).
 The 14-month old cheeses retain their buttery flavours alongside developing a real unique special tang.

 More about this